Poutrivet/Poultrivet/README.md

 ## 💡 The Solution

-PouliVet combines two powerful technologies into one system:
+PoultriVet combines two powerful technologies into one system:

 | Component | Technology | What It Does |
 |-----------|-----------|--------------|